stacks-network/docs/src/pages/mining.md

 ## Running a miner in Windows

+### Prerequisites

+Make sure you've followed the [Running the testnet node on Windows](stacks-blockchain/running-testnet-node#running-the-testnet-node-on-windows) tutorial before starting this tutorial.

 ### Generate keychain and get testnet tokens in Windows

 To setup the miner, first, we need to generate a keychain.
 With this keychain, we'll get some testnet BTC from a faucet, and then use that BTC to start mining.

-To get a keychain, the simplest way is to use the `stacks-cli`.We'll use the `stx make-keychain` command,and pass -t to indicate that we want a testnet keychain.
+To get a keychain, the simplest way is to use the `stacks-cli`.
+We'll use the `stx make-keychain` command, and pass `-t` to indicate that we want a testnet keychain.

 Generate a keychain: